 These cases are often harder to explain, involve more evidence, and involve more people that need to give depositions.
 Cases involving two drivers and simple facts tend to go faster.

-In car accident cases, lawsuits often take around a year to complete.
+In-car accident cases, lawsuits often take around a year to complete.
 This means that from the time of the car accident, you may be able to complete the case in about 12 months, give or take.
 This is only true if you speak with a lawyer promptly after the injury and get the case filed within a few weeks.
-The longer you delay before speaking with a car accident expert, the longer it will take to complete your case.
+The longer you delay before speaking with a car accident lawyer, the longer it will take to complete your case.

 How Long Does an Insurance Claim Take for Car Accidents?